East Oakland, Oakland, California: Demographics

-Fruitvale has become the backbone of Oakland's Latino community, in which East Oakland had a rapid increase of 132% of Latinos between 1990 and 2000.
+Fruitvale, nicknamed the "Fruit Loop by locals, has become the backbone of Oakland's Latino community, in which East Oakland had a rapid increase of 132% of Latinos between 1990 and 2000.
 Latinos make up 38% of the population of East Oakland.
 There is also a diverse Asian population, including Chinese, Vietnamese, Lao, and other southeast Asian ethnic groups generally inhabit the area of East Oakland closest to downtown, from Chinatown east to San Antonio.
 Asians make up smaller percentage of only 4% of the population, but between 1990 and 2000 saw an increase of 13%.
 Between 1990 and 2000 both the white and black population of East Oakland saw a decrease in their populations by 24% and 16% respectively.
 Nonetheless, African Americans predominate in East Oakland, where they represent over 54% of East Oakland's residents.
 The deep east side has a population of roughly 15,000 residents and is 63% African American thus maintaining the highest concentration of African Americans in Northern California and the highest concentration of African Americans in California outside of Los Angeles.
 The Foothill Square neighborhood in East Oakland, located off of MacArthur Blvd., has the highest concentration of African American residents of any Oakland neighborhood, at 75.4%.
 Though the population of whites had decreased, they still made up 4% of the population.

 With the increase of the population between 1990 and 2000 the number of households in the area increased by 3.4%.
 The residents work in all kinds of job areas including service, sales, transportation, construction, and even management and professional positions while 9.1% of the population is unemployed.
 For the whites who stayed, it was often because they were too poor to relocate and saw an unemployment rate of 30%.
 In dominantly African American neighborhoods, such as Central East Oakland, between 40-70% of the population were without high school diplomas.
 The Latino population had 50-70% without high school diplomas and 5% with college degrees.
 Asians saw a smaller amount of the population without education with 39.3% without high school diplomas and 22.8% with bachelor's degrees.